aniketadsulezf/aml-udacity-project1/README.md

 ## Future work
 1. Experiment with different hyperparameters and sampling methods like gird sampling or random sampling on the Scikit-learn LogicRegression model or other custom-coded machine learning models
 2. Better data preprocessing - handling class imbalance, utilize model interpretability to get insights about features which will help in better feature engineering

+## Proof of cluster clean up
+I have used delete() method to delete the compute cluster at the end of Jupyter Notebook.